mapbox/cpp/glossary.md

 An [optimization technique](#optimization-technique) that reduces the amount of work needed and increases [efficiency](#efficiency) by storing the results of expensive function calls or data access.

+### small size optimization

+This refers to when [stack allocation] is to make data structures extremely fast.
+A data member is used to store data in a C++ class.
+That data member is not dynamically allocated unless the container needs to grow to a large size.
+This saves on many allocations which often end up being a bottleneck.
+This can be described as "hybrid data structures".

+This is such an important optimization it is central to how the llvm compiler is written.
+See Chandler Carruth's talk at CppCon 2016 that covers this: “High Performance Code 201: Hybrid Data Structures" <https://youtu.be/vElZc6zSIXM?t=157>.

 ### performant

 A very dubious word, usually meant to refer to a program that performs well enough by some measure of enough.
 Prefer describing a program as either having acceptable [performance](#performance) or acceptable [efficiency](#efficiency).